allows you to submit hours as you volunteer!

 Q: I have submitted hours, what is next?

 A: We recommend that you submit your volunteer hours as you volunteer.
 You have until the deadline to submit hours, however since we have to review the hours this will allow us time to review and ask any questions.
 However, the time you submit to the time the hours are reviewed can vary.
-Due to limited staff and other staff commitments it can take some time for the review process to occur.
+Due to limited staff and other staff commitments, it can take some time for the review process to occur.
 You will know your hours were reviewed when you see check marks or "x".
-If it has been sometime since you submitted you hours, please check with OCE to see if there is any issues - you may email the team at email@example.com.
+If it has been some time since you submitted your hours, please check with OCE to see if there are any issues - you may email the team at firstname.lastname@example.org.